How-to-faang-UTCN/How-to-faang-Guide/guides/Microsoft_Guide.md

 and another medium/hard problem.
 The latter is unusual and involves some out of the box thinking.
 Some topics for the second problem may include backtracking, mathematical induction, priority queues or dynamic programming.

-The OA platform is Codility and ,unlike other companies, Microsoft allows you to browse the web, code in your IDE and so on, with a complete disregard for cheating for some reason.
+The OA platform is Codility and, unlike other companies, Microsoft allows you to browse the web, code in your IDE and so on, with a complete disregard for cheating for some reason.
 The time to complete both problems is 75 minutes.